robske110/SignServerStats/README.md

 The plugin will recognize that sign and fill it with colorful stats!

-*Note: Due to 1.1 not telling the server when the sign is finished, you need to tap the sign once to activate it after setting it up.*
+*Note: Due to 1.1+ not telling the server when the sign is finished, you now need to tap the sign once to activate it after setting it up.*

 ### API:
 **This plugin can also be used as a query API.
 You might want to look into SignServerStats.php, because all the API functions are in there.**